ropensci-archive/pubchunks/cran-comments.md

 --------

-This version fixes a broken example.
+This version fixes a problem in the examples and improves references extraction from XML format articles.

 Thanks!
 Scott Chamberlain